Currach: Currachs in the River Spey

 These may have survived into twentieth century; there is a reference to a "currick" in the Banffshire Journal (1926).

 Current use as racing boats

 Currachs survive now as racing boats, often holding their own against much more modern types.
 In the annual London Great River Race, Currachs have regularly performed outstandingly in the Overall rankings (fastest boat on handicap), notably in 2007, 2008, and 2010.

 A currach entered the inaugural Race to Alaska in 2015.
-The West Kerry naomhóg, with two Canadian crew members, attempted the 1200 kilometer no-motor trip up the Inside Passage from Port Townsend, WA, to Ketchikan, AK.
+The West Kerry naomhóg, with two Canadian crew members, attempted the 1,200 kilometre no-motor trip up the Inside Passage from Port Townsend, WA, to Ketchikan, AK.

 Currach races are also performed at the Milwaukee Irish Fest.
 This event is held by the Irish Currach Club of Milwaukee in late August of every year and it features two races that are available for the public to view during the festival.